 I genuinely hope this guide gives you the tools you need to improve your campaigns when it comes to Facebook Ads.
 As the competitive space for ads gets more advanced, your primary focus should be on having a positive ROI from your campaigns.

 What are your thoughts?
 Did I miss out on any important information?
 Have you tried split testing before and how did it work?
 I’d love to hear your thoughts or help you find a solution to your specific case so feel free to get in touch with me!
+Also, don’t forget to check the Facebook Debugger to optimize your links when sharing them on Facebook.

 Oh, and don’t forget to try Planable’s amazing Social Media calendar – it really is a lifesaver.